AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 $E_{mean}(x) = \frac{\sum_{i} E_i ~ ASK_i(x)}{\sum_{i} ASK_i(x)}$

-In addition to fuel consumption, the previous model can also be applied to other characteristics such as NO<sub>x</sub> or particulate matter emissions.
+In addition to fuel consumption, the previous model can also be applied to other characteristics such as NO<sub>x</sub> or soot emissions.
 The fleet renewal models also allow to estimate the annual production of aircraft according to the traffic evolution.

 ### Improvements in aircraft operations